devhliu/modular-DL-PET-segmentation/README.md

 A physics-guided modular deep-learning based automated framework for tumor segmentation in PET

 # Models
-Model weights for the trained CNN in Module 2 and Module 3 are located in "models" folder.
+Model weights Modules 2 and 3 are located in "models" folder.

 For example, the model weights for Module 2 can be loaded into a keras model as follows: